 Scheduled yard waste collection is an enhancement to the yard waste program.
 Residents are still able to 1) leave their paper yard waste bags at the point of trash collection; 2) Resident may drop off their yard waste at Benning Road Transfer Station Wednesday – Friday 10:00 am -2:00 pm; or 3) take a home composting class and learn how to compost at home.

 The program will now run year-round.

 Yard waste composting is another step in the plan to help the District reach its zero waste goals.
 Scheduling for yard waste collection allows DPW to accurately keep track of the city’s waste diversion.

-Yard waste in plastic bags or found to contain improper materials will be labeled with an Oops! sticker.
+Yard waste scheduled for pick up in plastic bags or found to contain improper materials will be labeled with an Oops! sticker.
 If a resident has more than 20 paper bags, the additional bags will be labeled with an Oops! sticker as well.
 Bags with Oops stickers will need to be rebagged in paper bags, if in plastic, and a new collection request must be scheduled so that the material can be picked up.

 What is Yard Waste